 The CLI command-line interface offers several functionalities related to Odoo.
-You can use it to run the server, launch Odoo as a Python console environment, scaffold an Odoo module, populate a database, or count the number of lines of code.
+You can use it to run the server, launch Odoo as a Python console environment, scaffold an Odoo module, or count the number of lines of code.

 The command to use to call the CLI depends on how you installed Odoo.
 In the examples below, we

 assume that you are running Odoo from source with the